The person at the center of this case

 Start here

 Who is the victim?
-The tattoo reading 'Adrian' on her upper left shoulder may indicate her name or connection to someone named Adrian.
+The tattoo reading "Adrian" on her shoulder may indicate her name or connection to someone named Adrian.

 Why was a Hilton Hotel bathmat found with the remains?
-This could indicate the victim's last location or connection to a specific hotel.
+Could this indicate the victim's last known location or connection to hotel staff?

-On December 7, 1994, the remains of an unidentified white female were discovered in a discarded blue Rubbermaid garbage can along Long Island Avenue in Medford, New York.
-The victim, estimated between 20-30 years old, bore distinctive identifying marks including a tattoo of a heart with the name Adrian on her upper left shoulder and a scar on her right calf.
-Despite decades of investigation and facial reconstruction efforts, her identity remains unknown, and authorities seek public assistance to identify her and determine the circumstances of her death.
+On December 7, 1994, an unidentified white female was discovered in a discarded blue Rubbermaid garbage can along Long Island Avenue in Medford, New York.
+The victim, estimated to be 20-30 years old and standing 5'0" tall, bore distinctive identifying marks including a scar on her right calf and a tattoo reading "Adrian" with a heart and banner on her upper left shoulder.
+Despite decades of investigation, her identity remains unknown, and authorities seek public assistance to identify her and determine the circumstances of her death.

 Try asking